Wait, So We Can Combine Vitamin C and Retinol?

 Oh, and if you’re a loyal vitamin C user during the day and don’t want to lose that step in your morning routine, you can absolutely keep using vitamin C during the day, just keep your vitamin C and retinol combos to use after dark.
 (Many products containing retinol should not be used in the daytime, as retinol is known to be light-sensitive.)
 Just don’t forget to apply a high factor, broad-spectrum sunscreen in the daytime.

 Also, products combining vitamin C and retinol are not necessarily new to the market.
-Paula's Choice CLINICAL 1% Retinol Treatment and StriVectin Super-C Retinol Brighten & Correct Vitamin C Serum have been around for a while now.
-There are plenty of great products incorporating vitamin C and retinol that contain additional nourishing ingredients for the skin — including Naturium Vitamin C Super Serum Plus and U Beauty Resurfacing Compound.
-Matter of Fact is known for its Wrinkle + Textured Concentrate with 0.2% Encapsulated Retinol, Vitamin C & Azelaic Acid, which uses a patent-pending waterless delivery system, ferulic acid, and vitamin E to stabilize its vitamin C alongside an encapsulated and stabilized retinol, and adding in liquid crystal lipids and urea to minimize irritation.
+Paula's Choice CLINICAL 1% Retinol Treatment, £59, and StriVectin Super-C Retinol Brighten & Correct Vitamin C Serum, £62, have been around for a while now.
+There are plenty of great products incorporating vitamin C and retinol that contain additional nourishing ingredients for the skin — including Naturium Vitamin C Super Serum Plus, £27, and U Beauty Resurfacing Compound, £85.
 De La Cruz loves a product where the delivery system incorporates a version of vitamin C that is stable and non-irritating like Ascorbyl Glucoside.
-In Glo Skin Beauty Retinol + C Smoothing Peel in a Box, the retinol is kept at a low yet effective level, and the formula includes hydrators, conditioners, and calming ingredients to round it out.

 Overall, the best reason to incorporate a vitamin C and retinol combo into your skincare routine is that it eliminates an extra step, making it easier to be consistent.
 Plus, a well-formulated product will be less likely to cause irritation.